dungwinux/-blog/_posts/2024-11-17-1337up-live-writeup.md

 You can find my final reconstruction here: [dungwinux/1337up-live:funny/chal.py](https://github.com/dungwinux/1337up-live/blob/master/funny/chal.py)

-If you have read through this far, congratulation, because you have gone down the rabbit hole of pyc.
+If you have read through this far, congratulation, because you have gone down the rabbit hole of decompiling pyc.
 I hope you learned something new through the challenge.

 ### Final words